Project

 UI Improvement

-Added by Felix Gliesche almost 8 years ago
+Added by Felix Gliesche over 8 years ago

 We've redesigned the (formerly quite bland) overview of sections within Planio's administration area.
 While we were at it, we've also added a few lines of helpful text to each section so it's easier for new admins to find their way around.
 If you are an admin on your Planio account, simply navigate to your avatarAdministration to check it out.